emmajanedrews/base-template/_posts/2017-10-19-what-makes-columbus-so-great-for-real-estate-investing.md

 If you’re a real estate investor, there are a few reasons you should think about investing in the Columbus market.

-A question my team and I commonly get from investors here in our area, as well as across the country, is: **“Why should I consider Columbus?”** From Dallas to Seattle, people are looking to Ohio for investments.
+A question my team and I commonly get from investors here in our area, as well as across the country, is,&nbsp;**“Why should I consider Columbus?”** From Dallas to Seattle, people are looking to Ohio for investments.

 What makes Ohio so great is the steadiness of our values. **Things don’t fluctuate the way they do in coastal areas like California or Florida.**